INL/BlackLab/site/docs/guide/how-to-configure-indexing.md

     # Standoff annotations are annotations that are defined separately from the word
     # elements, elsewhere in the same document.
 To use standoff annotations, you must
-    # define a tokenPositionIdPath (see above).
+    # define a tokenIdPath (see above).
 This will make sure you can refer back
     # to token positions so BlackLab knows at what position to index a standoff annotation.
     standoffAnnotations:
     - path: //timesegment               # Element containing the values to index
-      refTokenPositionIdPath: wref/@id  # What token position(s) to index these values at
+      tokenRefPath: wref/@id  # What token position(s) to index these values at
-                                        # (these refer back to the tokenPositionIdPath values)
+                                        # (these refer back to the tokenIdPath values)
       annotations:                      # Annotation(s) to index there
       - name: begintime
         valuePath: ../@begintime        # relative to path